merenlab/anvio/anvio/docs/programs/anvi-dereplicate-genomes.md

 This program uses the user's similarity metric of choice to identify genomes that are highly similar to each other.

-This is done by analyzing the results of %(anvi-compute-genome-similairty)s to cluster your input genomes based on the provided threshold.
+This is done by analyzing the results of %(anvi-compute-genome-similarity)s to cluster your input genomes based on the provided threshold.
 By default, the program will report one fasta file with a representative sequence for each cluster.

 #### Input Options

 You have two options for the input to this program:
 - the results of %(anvi-compute-genome-similarity)s (a %(genome-similarity)s directory).
 If you used `fastANI` or `pyANI` when you ran %(anvi-compute-genome-similarity)s, provide this using the parameter `--ani-dir`; if you used sourmash, use the parameter `--mash-dir`.
 - an %(internal-genomes)s, %(external-genomes)s or a series of %(fasta)s files (each of which represents a genome), in which case anvi'o will run %(anvi-compute-genome-similarity)s for you.
 When providing these inputs, you can also provide any of the parameters that %(anvi-compute-genome-similarity)s can take, including the `--program` you want to use (out of  [PyANI](https://github.com/widdowquinn/pyani), [fastANI](https://github.com/ParBLiSS/FastANI),  [sourmash](https://sourmash.readthedocs.io/en/latest/)) and their parameters.
-Details about all of this can be found in the help menu for %(anvi-compute-genome-similiarty)s.
+Details about all of this can be found in the help menu for %(anvi-compute-genome-similarity)s.

 #### Output Options

-The output of this program is a directory containing {stuff}.
+By default, the output of this program is a directory containing a fasta file for each sequence representative of a final cluster.
+For example, if your original set of genomes had two identical genomes, the output would only include one of these two.
 You can also choose to report all genome fasta files (including from redundant genomes) (with `--report-all`) or report no fasta files (with `--skip-fasta-report`).

 #### Required Parameters and Example Runs